How may a new baby affect my life insurance needs?

-You’re seeking security
+You’re seeking support

 There’s a lot to worry about as a new parent, and it seemingly never ends.
 Once you’re excited that they’re taking their first steps, then you have to worry about baby proofing the living room.
-What you can do, though, is help make sure your kids are protected from future money problems.
+What you can do, though, is help make sure your kids are covered from future money problems.
 How?
 One good option could be getting life insurance.

 With life insurance coverage in place, you might not have to worry about your children taking on all of your student loan debts or handling all your mortgage payments after you’re gone.